BeaconCMS/live_monaco_editor/README.md

 ### Change editor options

-All [monaco editor options](https://microsoft.github.io/monaco-editor/docs.html#interfaces/editor.IStandaloneEditorConstructionOptions.html) are supported by passing a `opts` maps to the component, for example to change the initial language and some other visual options:
+All [monaco editor options](https://microsoft.github.io/monaco-editor/docs.html#interfaces/editor.IStandaloneEditorConstructionOptions.html) are supported by passing a map to `opts`, for example to change the initial language and some other visual options:

 ```heex
 <LiveMonacoEditor.code_editor